 Government has also stated that all fishing (except chartered fishing) and subsistence hunting for food with the necessary permits will be allowed.
 All those who work in the recycling sector are able to return to work as well as domestic workers.

 People who work as hairdressers, beauticians or in the tourism industry are not allowed to work yet.

 Restaurants, pubs, shebeens, clubs, gyms and entertainment venues remain closed (unless the restaurant/shebeen produces takeaway meals or sells off-licence alcohol).

 Have the regulations regarding public transport changed?

-All forms of public transport need to continue to practice social distancing.
-This means that taxis, for example, can only carry 70% of their usual passenger.
+Some forms of public transport need to continue to practice social distancing.
+Taxis on long haul journeys can only carry 70% of their usual passengers.
+Taxis on local journeys will, however, be able to operate 100% capacity but appropriate measures must be taken to insure that the windows are open and all passengers are wearing masks.
 All forms of transport need to be sanitised daily.